A Slice Theorem for singular Riemannian foliations, with applications: Introduction

 As another application of Theorem \ref{MT:sphere}, we have: \begin{maintheorem}[Inverse Function Theorem] Let $(M_i,\F_i)$, $i=1,2$ be singular Riemannian foliations with closed leaves, and let $f:M_1/\F_1\to M_2/\F_2$ be a smooth strata preserving map such that $d_xf$ is an isomorphism for some $x\in M_1/\F_1$.
 Then $f$ is a diffeomorphism in a neighbourhood of $x$. \end{maintheorem}

-One key result used throughout the present article is a version of the Slice Theorem which may be of independent interest: \begin{maintheorem}[Slice Theorem] Let $(M,\F)$ be a singular Riemannian foliation, and let $L$ be a closed leaf with slice foliation $(V,\F^p_0)$ at a point $p\in L$.
-Then there is a group $K\In \OO(V)$ of foliated isometries of $(V,\F^p_0)$ and a principal $K$-bundle $P$ over $L$, such that for small enough $\epsilon>0$, the $\epsilon$-tube $U$ around $L$ is foliated diffeomorphic to $(P\times_K V^\epsilon,P\times_K\F_0^p)$. \end{maintheorem} The group $K$ above consists of all transformations which send each leaf of the disconnected slice foliation $\F^p$ to itself, see section \ref{S:slice} for more details.

-In the homogeneous case Theorem \ref{MT:slice} is a fundamental tool in the theory of Transformation groups, first established in \cite{Mostow57,MontgomeryYang57}, see also \cite{Bredon}.
-For the isoparametric case, see \cite{HsiangPalaisTerng88}.
-For general \srf s, a previous version of the Slice Thereom \cite[Theorem 6.1]{Molino} describes a neighbourhood of a \emph{plaque}.
-Since a plaque is a neighbourhood of a point inside a leaf, this can be seen as a local version of our Theorem \ref{MT:slice}.
-The main ingredient in our proof of Theorem \ref{MT:slice} are linearized vector fields \cite{Molino}, which allow us to reduce the structure of the normal bundle of the leaf to $K$ (see Lemma \ref{L:structure}).

 The present article is organized as follows.
+In section \ref{S:preliminaries} we collect definitions and some basic facts about \srf s, and fix notations.
 In section \ref{S:slice} we define disconnected infinitesimal foliations and prove Theorem \ref{MT:slice}, the Slice Theorem.
 Section \ref{S:basicfunctions} concerns smooth basic functions and is devoted to proving Theorems \ref{MT:sphere} and \ref{MT:manifold}.
 In section \ref{S:maps} we study smooth maps between leaf spaces, and prove Theorem \ref{MT:inverse}, the Inverse Function Theorem.